npisanti/ofxClayblocks/README.md

 - `cb_relaybox` : controls relay modules
 - `cb_rpiezos` : piezos sensors device

 Relative openFrameworks receiver classes to have a fast to use client side API are also included.
-The `ofx::clayblocks::cvtracker` class deals both with the IR and kinect trackers.
+The `ofx::clayblocks::CvTracker` class deals both with the IR and kinect trackers.

 Go into the individual folders for usage, pictures and building instructions.